MrSharpp/adb-wrapper-node-js/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The adb wrapper provides a flexibal API to execute adb commands even if a user doesnt have ADB adb installed is his/her system. <br> A user could also paas the custom adb path to it.
+The adb wrapper provides a flexibal API to execute adb commands even if a user doesnt have ADB  installed in his/her system. <br> A user could also pass the custom adb path to it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 If you dont have ADB installed in your system, dont worry.
-It has inbuilt adb, you could also provide a path for adb explicity which the module will use.
+It has inbuilt adb, you could also provide a path for adb explicity, which the module will use.

 ### Prerequisites